icanjs/can-search-select/README.md

 - `items`, a list of source items;
 - `selected-item`, the selected item, can also be used for preselection;
 - `filter-prop-name`, string, a property name to search against;
-- `format`, a function that receives the selected item and returns a value for rendering in the input, default will use `filterPropName` or the item itself.
+- `format`, a function that receives the selected item and returns a value for rendering in the input, default will use `filterPropName` or the item itself;
+- `format-input`, a function to format the input field value.

 __Customization options:__
 - `placeholder-search`, default `Enter to Search...`;